 7: Create inner peace with meditation

 Inner peace is what most empaths crave.
-We have been through emotional pain.
+Being an empath means we’ve been through emotional pain.
 You likely know full well what it is to suffer.
 And the idea of inner peace seems like a distant dream.

 Dreams are possible futures waiting to happen.

 We can make inner peace happen for us.